-Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of June 30, 2014.
-The Company uses the market approach to measure fair value for its Level 1 financial assets and liabilities, which includes cash equivalents of \$1,702,000 and \$1,757,000 at June 30, 2014 and December 31, 2013, respectively.
+Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of September 30, 2014.
+The Company uses the market approach to measure fair value for its Level 1 financial assets and liabilities, which includes cash equivalents of \$2,398,000 and \$1,757,000 at September 30, 2014 and December 31, 2013, respectively.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities.
 The respective carrying value of certain balance sheet financial instruments approximates its fair value.
 These financial instruments include cash, trade receivables, related party payables, accounts payable, accrued liabilities and short-term borrowings.
 Fair values were estimated to approximate carrying values for these financial instruments since they are short term in nature and they are receivable or payable on demand.

 The estimated fair value of assets and liabilities acquired in business combinations and reporting units and long-lived assets used in the related asset impairment tests utilize inputs classified as Level 3 in the fair value hierarchy.
+Based on the borrowing rates currently available to the Company for bank loans with similar terms and average maturities, the fair value of the bank loan payable is equal to the carrying value.